-HCR makes use of the redesigned Cúram Intake (CI) functionality to provide case workers with the tools they need to effectively process and manage applications in a swift and expedient manner by providing the link between the application and case management.
-For further information on Cúram Intake we have included recommended reading of the Cúram Intake guide; the HCR solution takes advantage of the flexibility afforded in the redesign.
+HCR makes use of Cúram Intake (CI) functionality to provide case workers with the tools they need to effectively process and manage applications in a swift and expedient manner by providing the link between the application and case management.
+For further information on Cúram Intake, please consult the Cúram Intake guide.
+The HCR solution takes advantage of the flexibility afforded in Cúram Intake.